Application Process for Retail Intermediaries

 - European Union (Consumer Mortgage Credit Agreements) Regulations 2016 (CMCAR) (mortgage credit intermediaries); and

-In advance of submitting an application for authorisation, the firm should satisfy itself that:
+In advance of submitting an application for authorisation, the firm should also satisfy itself that:

 Criterion